lucas-streanga/Processor-Project/README.md

   # Compilation

   The program includes a Makefile for compilation.
 Running **make** will compile the program as expected. **make debug** can be used to enable debug printouts during program execution to check instruction decoding and other details. **make cleanup** is used to delete object files.
-No dependencies other than GCC and the C and C++ standard libraries are required.
+No dependencies other than GCC, make, and the C and C++ standard libraries are required.

 # Sample Program
 ```